22 Sep Cervicogenic Headache Exercises

 - Push your hands into the table and pull your shoulder blades down towards your feet.

 - Hold this position for 5s, and repeat for a total of 5 reps.

 - Your neck and the region of the upper traps should be relaxed while you perform this exercise.

 As always, maintaining good posture while seated for countless hours at work is always beneficial.
-Not just for cervicogenic headache prehab, but also for overall musculoskeletal health.
-Here are two of our favorite work posture hacks:
+Not just for cervicogenic headache prehab, but also for overall musculoskeletal health!

 According to the literature, most patients treated conservatively with physical therapy see significant improvements in headache frequency, duration, and intensity within the first four weeks, so don’t be dismayed if you don’t see immediate results!